 Image properties – a little introduction

-Each type of images has their typical properties.
+Each type of image has its typical properties.
 For example, usually, landscape photos require everything to be in focus and sharp from the foreground to the background.
-In contrary, shooting portraits, in most cases, the background should be blurred.
-Moreover, taking photos on sports events, we would like to freeze the motion and so on.
+On contrary, shooting portraits, in most cases, the background should be blurred.
+Moreover, taking photos of sports events, we would like to freeze the motion and so on.
 Of course, there are exceptions that differ a bit from the average, so when I have a vision, I can go along it in my head and realize the properties of that.
-The first thing that can be thought is what I am going to shoot and what properties that kind of images have.
+The first thing that can be thought of is what I am going to shoot and what properties those kinds of images have.

 After I get all the things, I examine what is needed to be adjusted to achieve the expected effect.
 I pose myself questions like…

 - How can I freeze the motion?
 What adjustment is needed for that?